Join us at rstudio::conf(2022) to sharpen your R skills. | July 25-28th in D.C.

 Principal component analysis (PCA) is a powerful approach for exploring high-dimensional data, but can be challenging for learners to comprehend.
 In this talk, I will walk through a practical and interactive explanation of what PCA is and how it works.
 As a case study I’ll explore a domain that many data analysts and data scientists are familiar with: programming languages and technologies, as understood through traffic to Stack Overflow questions.
 We will explore how interactive visualization using Shiny gives us insight into the complex, real-world relationships in high-dimensional datasets.

-Julia Silge is a data scientist at Stack Overflow, with a PhD in astrophysics and an abiding love for Jane Austen.
-She is both an international keynote speaker and a real-world practitioner focusing on data analysis and machine learning practice.
-She is the author of Text Mining with R, with her coauthor David Robinson.
-She loves making beautiful charts and communicating about technical topics with diverse audiences.
+Julia Silge is a data scientist and software engineer at RStudio PBC where she works on open source modeling tools.
+She is an author, an international keynote speaker, and a real-world practitioner focusing on data analysis and machine learning practice.
+Julia loves text analysis, making beautiful charts, and communicating about technical topics with diverse audiences.